Intrinsic Diophantine approximation on quadric hypersurfaces: Introduction and motivation

-If $\BA({\psi,M,\QQ, H}) \neq \emptyset$, then it is easy to see that $\psi$ is an optimal Dirichlet function for $(M,\QQ, H)$.\footnote{The converse is also true assuming the $\sigma$-compactness of $M$, see \cite[Proposition 2.7]{FishmanSimmons5}.
-We remark that in the case $\QQ\subset M$, uniqueness considerations for optimal Dirichlet functions were discussed at length in \cite[\62]{FishmanSimmons5}.} Cf.\ \cite[Theorem 2.6]{FishmanSimmons5} where this is stated under the assumption that $M = X$; one can check that the latter assumption is not necessary for the argument.
-Note also that $\QQ\cap M$ is always contained in $\WA({\psi,M,\QQ, H})$.
+If $\BA({\psi,M,\QQ, H}) \neq \emptyset$, then it is easy to see that $\psi$ is an optimal Dirichlet function for $(M,\QQ, H)$.\Footnote{Cf.\ \cite[Theorem 2.6]{FishmanSimmons5} where this is stated under the assumption that $M = X$; one can check that the latter assumption is not necessary for the argument.
+Furthermore, the converse is true assuming the $\sigma$-compactness of $M$, see \cite[Proposition 2.7]{FishmanSimmons5}. } Note also that $\QQ\cap M$ is always contained in $\WA({\psi,M,\QQ, H})$.

 \begin{definition} Also, we will let

 be the set of \emph{$\psi$-approximable} points.
 Note that